 |

-Isogeny graphs and cryptography, Sorina Ionica, Sabrina Kunzwieler Program
+Isogeny graphs and the resulting cryptography, Sorina Ionica, Sabrina Kunzwieler Program

 Isogenies are special morphisms between elliptic curves, or more generally between the Jacobians of algebraic curves, in the sense that they preserve the group law.
 In elliptic curve cryptography, isogenies are employed both for constructing protocols and for studying the security of these protocols.
 In classical cryptography, the security of curve based schemes is based on the discrete logarithm problem.
 For example, isogenies may be used to reduce the discrete logarithm problem from the Jacobian of a curve where this problem is hard to the Jacobian of a curve where this problem is easy.
 In general, for elliptic curves the discrete logarithm problem is hard, but for higher genus curves more efficient algorithms are known.
 The idea of this project is to compute rational isogenies from a product of elliptic curves to the Jacobian of some higher genus curve defined over finite fields and derive more efficient attacks on the discrete logarithm problem.